abel-nagy/Snowbird/README.md

          - Name (Bank Account name)
          - Account Number (only if actual Bank Account)
          - Description (not necessary)
-    - Action
+    - Actions
+      1. Add transactions        (Ábel)
          - Description (not necessary)
          - Type:
             1. Expense
             3. Income
             3. Transfer
                - Type:
                1. Between own wallets
                2. To another user
                * Can only be initiated from sender
                * On the receiver end makes an Income entry
                * On the sender end makes an Expense entry
+      2. Add wallet           (Krisztián)
+         - Type
+           * Wallet
+           * Bank Account
+         - Currency
+         - Initial amount
+         - Description (not necessary)
     - Currency
       * Given for every account
       * Currency conversion if sender and receiver wallet default currency is not the same